datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 title: 'Pricing'
 heading: 'Data Controller Pricing'
 desc: 'Our Pricing Goals are to be Transparent, Simple, and Fair'
-description: Data Controller for SAS&reg; is FREE for up to 5 users, else 25 EUR per User per Month
+description: Data Controller for SAS&reg; pricing starts from FREE, is fully TRANSPARENT, and - at Enterprise Level - totally FLEXIBLE.
 ---

 ## Packages